traveltime-dev/traveltime-python-sdk/README.md

 #### Takes:
 * locations: List[Locations] - All locations.
 Location ids must be unique.
-* searches: Dict[LocationId, List[LocationId]] - Searches from a target location to destinations.
+* search_ids: Dict[str, List[str]] - Search ids from a target location to destinations.
-  You can define a maximum of 2000 destinations
+  You can define up to 2000 destinations
 * arrival_time: datetime - Be at arrival location at no later than given time.
 Cannot be specified with departure_time.
 * departure_time: datetime - Leave departure location at no earlier than given time.
 Cannot be specified with arrival_time.
 * transportation: Union - Transportation mode and related parameters.